geniusiksl/IrysPinter/README.md

 - Python 3.8+
 - Node.js 16+
 - MongoDB (local or cloud)
-- Solana wallet (Phantom, Solflare, etc.)
+- Ethereum wallet (MetaMask, etc.)
-- SOL for transactions (use devnet for testing)
+- ETH for transactions (use Arbitrum for testing)

 ### 1. Backend Setup